 Our Spot Elevation tool allows you to choose from a number of callout styles.

-The currently selected style is shown as a thumbnail in the Style area of the Spot Elevation dialog box.
+The style that's currently selected is shown as a thumbnail preview in the Style area of the Spot Elevation dialog box.
 To select a new style, click this thumbnail.